Everything PR News

 The five cases collectively demonstrate what corporate crisis communications infrastructure must include in 2026.

-Board investigation initiation, personnel-action authority, and crisis-specific governance must be pre-defined.
-Astronomer's 72-hour resolution was made possible by pre-established protocols.
+Pre-established board protocols — Board investigation initiation, personnel-action authority, and crisis-specific governance must be pre-defined.

-AWS-type infrastructure dependency crises require business continuity planning that does not depend on single-provider availability.
-Companies operating single-cloud architecture face the AWS-type cycle as existential where multi-cloud architecture would have produced operational continuity.
+Pre-established multi-cloud architecture — AWS-type infrastructure dependency crises require business continuity planning that does not depend on single-provider availability.

 The Sustained-Cycle Resource Model